Add Custom Domains

 plash_deploy

-# Example .plash file with custom app ID
+# Example .plash file with custom app name

 that has been taken by another user.
 If you do, you’ll receive an error when you run plash_deploy.